Ed Orgeron: In media

 Orgeron appears as himself in the 2009 film The Blind Side recruiting Michael Oher.
 In 2005, Orgeron had won an intense recruiting battle for Oher.
 Director John Lee Hancock contacted Orgeron about playing himself, despite having been fired by Ole Miss prior to the filming of the movie.
 Orgeron agreed and impressed the filmmaker with his enthusiasm.

 In 2006, Bruce Feldman, then a senior writer at ESPN The Magazine, was allowed in-depth access to the Ole Miss program for a book about the recruiting process at a big-time college football program.
 The result was 2007's Meat Market: Inside the Smash-Mouth World of College Football Recruiting, a book filled with anecdotes about Orgeron, which The New York Times described as "one of the most insightful books ever written about college football."

 Orgeron was portrayed by Emmett Skilton in the TV series Young Rock, which is about actor and former wrestler Dwayne "The Rock" Johnson.
 Orgeron was Johnson's defensive line coach when Johnson played at Miami.
-Orgeron also appears as himself in the season 1 episode Check Your Head.
+Orgeron also appears as himself in the season 1 episode of Young Rock, Check Your Head.

 Personal life

 Orgeron is known for his strong, gravelly, Cajun-accented voice, and intensity while coaching.
 In 2006, during his time at Ole Miss, he was parodied in an internet video titled "Colonel Reb is Cryin'".

-Orgeron was previously married to Colleen Orgeron.
-He met his second wife, Kelly, at the 1996 Liberty Bowl, and the couple have three boys.
+Orgeron has been married and divorced twice.
+His first wife was Colleen Orgeron.
+He met his second wife, Kelly, on a blind date while at the 1996 Liberty Bowl.
+The couple have three boys.
 Upon returning to USC in 2010, Orgeron lived in a hotel across the street from the campus while his wife and children made their home in Louisiana.

-Orgeron is Catholic, but has also been reported to attend Baptist churches with his family in Louisiana.

-Orgeron's fourth cousin, Joseph Orgeron, was elected to the Louisiana House of Representatives in July 2020.
+The pair divorced in 2020.